Telenav/kivakit/docs/index.md

 *The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*

-KivaKit provides quick and easy solutions to common everyday software problems, by providing APIs and sometimes by "wrapping" them in a simplified abstraction.
+KivaKit provides quick and easy solutions to common everyday software problems by providing APIs, and sometimes by "wrapping" them in a simplified abstraction.
 It is not KivaKit's goal to provide access to all features of underlying APIs, but the most frequently used features are usually available or can be added.